The matrix weighted real-analytic double fibration transforms: Introduction

 The nonlinear inverse problem of the injectivity of the \emph{nonabelian ray transform} is related to the attenuated ray transform via pseudo-linearization.
 This transform has applications in polarimetric neutron tomography \cite{Desai_et_all:2020, hilger2018tensorial}, soliton theory \cite{Manakov_Zakharov:1981, Ward:1988}, and coherent quantum tomography \cite{Ilmavirta:2016}; see also \cite{Novikov:2019}.
 In \cite{Novikov:2002}, reconstruction of a connection up to gauge in $\mathbb{R}^n$ ($n \geq 3$) is shown, along with a counterexample for $n = 2$.
 Under compact support assumptions, injectivity up to gauge in $\mathbb{R}^2$ is proved in \cite{Eskin:2004}.

 For simple manifolds, injectivity with Hermitian connections is shown in \cite{Sharafut:2000}, and local uniqueness under small $C^1$ norm assumptions is given in \cite{Finch_Uhlmann:2001}.
 Injectivity up to natural gauge for attenuations given by a unitary connection plus a skew-Hermitian Higgs field on simple surfaces is proved in \cite{Paternain:Salo:Uhlmann:2012}, and extended to general connections and Higgs fields in \cite{Paternain:Salo:2020:a}.
 On negatively curved manifolds of any dimension, injectivity is shown in \cite{Guillarmou:Paternain:Salo:Uhlmann:2016}.
 For real-analytic simple manifolds, generic injectivity holds for arbitrary real-analytic invertible weights \cite{Zhou:2017}.
 Using Carleman estimates, injectivity for general connections and Higgs fields on negatively curved manifolds is established in \cite{paternain2021carleman}.
 The stability and statistical analysis of the nonabelian ray transform are studied on simple surfaces \cite{Monard:Nickl:Paternain:2021} and in higher dimensions \cite{bohr2021stability,Bohr:Nickl:2024}.
+For recent related results, see for instance \cite{Chihara:2026,busch2025_1,busch2025}.